poojitha376/PA_1_utilixGamers/README.md

            are listed together
          - profiles are ordered with player 1's strategy index varying fastest, then player 2, and so on
-         - numbers may be integers or rationals of the form  p/q
+         - numbers are integers or rationals of the form  p/q
 ```

 ## Output format